Assistant Vice Provost for Student Academic Success

 From the first day of instruction through the last day to drop courses, students withdrawing completely from UH Mānoa will have a withdrawal action noted on their records.
 Withdrawn courses do not appear on student official academic transcripts.

+After the last day to drop courses, students withdrawing completely from UH Mānoa will receive a W grade for each course on their record.
 After the last day for restricted withdrawals, students are not allowed to withdraw except in unusual or extenuating circumstances beyond their control.
 Withdrawing after the deadline to withdraw requires petitioning for approval from the student’s college/school dean.
 Students who receive approval will receive a W grade for each course on their record.

 To apply for a complete withdrawal, students should contact the student academic services office of their college/school.
 Once the student receives approval to withdraw, the student must obtain all signatures as indicated on the forms and submit the completed forms to the Office of the Registrar.

 Complete withdrawal does not release the student from their financial obligations to the university.
-The refund schedule for withdrawal is noted in both the “Tuition, Fees, and Financial Aid” section of this Catalog and with Office of the Registrar.
+The refund schedule for withdrawal is noted in both the “Tuition, Fees, and Financial Aid” section of this Catalog and with the Office of the Registrar.

 When withdrawing, a classified undergraduate student may choose to apply for a leave of absence.
-Leave of absence forms are available through the student academic services office of the student’s college/school and require approval by the college/school dean.
+Leave of absence forms are available through the student academic services office of the student’s college/school and require approval by the college/ school dean.
 Students who do not obtain a leave of absence must apply for readmission before the specified deadline and must be readmitted before they are able to register.

 Participation Verification (No Show)